17haties/alx-system_engineering-devops/0x02-shell_redirections/README.md

 displays confused smile
 display a file
 what about two files
 last line of a file
+first ten lines